kulibraries/2022-10-28-ku-r-online/index.md

   Library Carpentry
   {% endif %}
   workshop,
-  you will need to install or update R, RStudio, and the R packages tidyverse, hexbin, patchwork, and RSQLite.
-Follow the instructions for your operating system at <a href="https://datacarpentry.org/R-ecology-lesson/#Preparations" target="_blank">the Preparations page</a>.
-You will also need to <a href="https://datacarpentry.org/R-ecology-lesson/#Download_the_data" target="_blank">download the data</a> and confirm that your preferred browser is up to date.
+  you will need access to an up-to-date web browser.
+We will access R, RStudio, and the workshop data through remote computing instances.
+You do not need to install R and RStudio on your computer.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors